chrisjosephs/systemseed_assessment/docs/README.md

 <h2>Additions:</h2>
-Async protection to prevent user being able to submit new checkbox saves before current save is complete: you cannot cause a race condition clicking and unclicking a checkbox too quickly which could async in the wrong order, since during the POST request to save the todolist, I made the checkbox input disabled whilst a save is taking place.
+Async protection to prevent user being able to submit new checkbox saves before current save is complete: you cannot cause a race condition clicking and unclicking a checkbox too quickly which could async in the wrong order, since during the POST/PATCH request to save the todolist, I made the checkbox input disabled whilst a save is taking place.

 It will also disable checkbox clicks until the xcsrf session header has been grabbed (which is the first thing that happens) as you need for this auth to save